cameli15/Habit-Hero/README.md

 * <ins>main.py</ins>: This is the main entry point for the Habit Hero program.
 It orchestrates the interaction between users, their habits, and the database.
 It provides a user-friendly interface for managing habits.

 **Unit Test Folder**

-<ins>This folder contains our unit tests for the different classes, methods, and functions within our program's code</ins>
+*This folder contains our unit tests for the different classes, methods, and functions within our program's code</ins>*

 * test_database_manager.py
 * test_userhabit.py
 * test_login.py
 * test_main.py

-  - To run these tests, make sure that they are in the same parent directory as the main files of the program.
+*To run these tests, make sure that they are in the same parent directory as the main files of the program.*

 **Habit Hero Data Folder**
 <ins>This folder contains sample data collected in our habithero_db.db from testing our program.
 There are three different tables created and stored.</ins>